aiven/devportal/docs/products/kafka/howto/configure-topic-tiered-storage.rst

 .. important::

     Aiven for Apache Kafka® tiered storage is a :doc:`limited availability feature </docs/platform/concepts/beta_services>`.
-If you’re interested in trying out this feature, contact the sales team at sales@Aiven.io.
+If you're interested in trying out this feature, contact the sales team at sales@Aiven.io.

 Prerequisite
 ------------